kapitsa2811/PatternRecognition_TeamTasks/README.md

  90 | 0.4 | 0.9651
 100 | 0.3 | 0.9643
 100 | 0.4 | 0.9643

+So, the best choice is 90 neurons and a learning rate of 0.2.

 Initializing the weights several times randomly yields to the following accuracy values: